some-ip-com/open-someip-spec/src/someip-rpc.rst

    :safety: TBD
    :status: valid

-T  he interface specification shall be able to define the name of each bit.
+   The interface specification shall be able to define the name of each bit.

 .. feat_req::
    :id: feat_req_someip_691